drakkan/sftpgo/README.md

         - `execute_on`, list of strings.
 Valid values are `add`, `update`, `delete`. `update` action will not be fired for internal updates such as the last login or the user quota fields.
         - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.
         - `http_notification_url`, a valid URL.
 Leave empty to disable.
     - `external_auth_program`, string.
 Absolute path to an external program to use for users authentication.
 See the "External Authentication" paragraph for more details.
+Leave empty to disable.
     - `external_auth_scope`, integer.
 0 means all supported authetication scopes (passwords, public keys and keyboard interactive).
 1 means passwords only.
 2 means public keys only.
 4 means key keyboard interactive only.
 The flags can be combined, for example 6 means public keys and keyboard interactive
     - `credentials_path`, string.
 It defines the directory for storing user provided credential files such as Google Cloud Storage credentials.
 This can be an absolute path or a path relative to the config dir
+    - `before_login_program`, string.
+Absolute path to an external program to use to modify user details just before the login.
+See the "Dynamic users modifications" paragraph for more details.
+Leave empty to disable.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API
     - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"